-Bootstrapping a hightech entrepreneurial think & do tank that enables citizens, startups, students, and visitors of Silicon Saxony (of which Dresden is the heart) to cocreate a thrivable world.
-The enabling "fuel" is the combined and loosened up collective mind and consciousness (also with external connections into the world).
+Bootstrapping a high-tech entrepreneurial think & do tank that enables citizens, startups, students, and visitors of Silicon Saxony (of which Dresden is the heart) to co-creating a sustainable world.
+The enabling "fuel" will be the combined and loosened up collective intelligence.

-Since the early beginning of the project in 2008, there have been various education institutions like Team Acadmy ("management school without teachers"), Technical University of Dresden, MIT Sloan, Senseable City Lab, Presencing institute, Singularity University, Stanford University, ....
+Since the early beginning of the project in 2008, there have been various educational institutions like Team Academy ("management school without teachers"), Technical University of Dresden, MIT Sloan School of Management , Senseable City Lab, Presencing Institute, Singularity University, Stanford University, ....

 Via boundary spanning across a wide range of interdisciplinary, cultural networks new members get interested and passionate about the project.
 Their support reaches from financial support to personal advice or making connections to other networks in their local vicinity.

 Making Dresden the leading city for the interconnectivity of hightech, singularity, arts, and social innovation in the till 2015.